 - Create a rejuvenating “spa” by diffusing Tea Tree in your infrared or traditional sauna.

 - Add a few drops of Lemon to your favorite shampoo or body wash.

 - To unwind after a hectic day, mix a few drops of Lavender or Eucalyptus (or both!) and Frankincense into a warm bath.

 - To help support your body’s detoxification, add a few drops of Oregano or Grapefruit into a soaking tub of steamy warm water.

-- Make your own scented body-soothing cream by mixing a few drops of Sage with an unscented cream or my Body Butter.
+- Make your own scented body-soothing cream by mixing a few drops of Sage or Clove with an unscented cream or my Body Butter.

 - To help purify a room, diffuse 1 drop of Tea Tree and 10 drops of Lemon.